revX · October 13, 2025

 If there’s one channel Liezel could scrap forever, it’s call centre marketing.
 “Inconvenient, intrusive, ineffective,” she says.
 And she’s not alone - most of us can relate to dodging unknown numbers.

-Naked has flipped the script by building a fully digital experience.
+Naked has flipped the script by building a fully digital insurance experience.
 No endless hold music.
 No 40-minute calls.
 Just cover, on your phone, in minutes.

 Growth That Came Unexpectedly